nodetec/relayrunner/docs/server/nostr-user.md

 For security reasons we're going to create a separate user to use with our relay.
 This user will have ownership of various relay directories including the data directory, config directory, templates directory, etc.

-Note that every relay may not have all of those directories, but each relay directory will be owned by the user we're about to create.
+Note that every relay implementation may not have all of those directories, but each relay directory will be owned by the user we're about to create.

 ## Create nostr User